smartsrh/xjtubachelor/README.md

 - Emoticon like '😇' is supported by `tikzsymbols`;
 - Chemical formula is supported by `mhchem`;
 - Compiling any subfile included in chapters leads to a whole thsis file;
-- Only capitalize the 1st letter of reference author.
+- Capitalizing the 1st letter of reference author only.

 ## How to use